naivetoad/MPCS-52553-Final-Project/README.md

 npm start
 ```

-## Access the Application
+## Acess the Application
-The application will be available at `http://localhost:3000`.
+The application can be acessed at `http://localhost:3000`.

-## Technical Notes
-The application uses Flask-CORS to enable secure cross-origin communication between the React frontend (port 3000) and Flask backend.
-This configuration allows specific HTTP methods (GET, POST, PUT, DELETE) and headers (Content-Type, Authorization) while maintaining security.